thomasdesr/circbuf/README.md

 =======

 This repository provides the `circbuf` package.
 This provides a `Buffer` object which is a circular (or ring) buffer.
-It has a fixed size, but can be written to infinitely.
-Only the last `size` bytes are ever retained.
-The buffer implements the `io.Writer` interface.
+It has a fixed size, and returns errors on writes once that size is exhausted without having been read.
+The buffer implements the `io.Writer` and `io.Reader` interfaces.

+It is not safe for use in a shared concurrent situation

 Documentation
 =============

-Full documentation can be found on [Godoc](http://godoc.org/github.com/armon/circbuf)
+Full documentation can be found on [Godoc](http://godoc.org/github.com/thomaso-mirodin/circbuf)

 Usage
 =====